 We have been talking about how to obtain God's perspective in the past few blogs.
-The basic way God directs us to gain true perspective is found in the familiar passage of Romans 12:1-2.
+The basic way God directs us to gain true perspective, especially in light of uncertain circumstances, is found in the familiar passage of Romans 12:1-2.
 He tells us:

 Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.

 Being conformed to the world means seeing and living life the way most people would, the world’s way.
 God tells us not to do that.
 Instead, we are to see and live life His way, which will enable us to prove (i.e., to try, test, be an example of, or experience) God’s good, acceptable and perfect will (where “perfect” means complete, mature, or having reached its end).
 God says that the means by which we can do this is by being transformed.

 Notice that this is a directive, an imperative to us.
 God says, “Be transformed,” which implies that we must play an active part in this transformation!
 And we do -- or at least we can, if we will -- as we’re going to see.